HallofFamer/CLox/README.md

 - Introduction of Namespace for CLox's module system, a namespace/module is a first class object.
 - Allow importing namespaces and aliasing of imported classes/functions.
 - Refactor the existing standard library with namespaces(`clox.std` package).
-- Clox Standard Library improvement: New package `clox.std.network` and `clox.std.security`.
+- Improved CLox standard library with New package `clox.std.network` and `clox.std.security`.

+### CLox 1.7.0
+- Throw statement and exception handling with try/catch/finally statement.
+- Improved CLox standard library that adds class Exception and various exception subclasses.
+- Null safe operator (?.) which short-circuit if nil is found in a long expression.
+- VM optimization for instance variable representations, and inline caching.

 ## FAQ